-Amongst the rivals, the most powerful Audi Q7 naturally takes the top spot by completing the sprint in 5.7 seconds while the second spot is taken by the BMW X6 which takes 6 seconds to complete the sprint.
+Amongst the rivals, the most powerful Audi Q7 naturally takes the top spot by completing the sprint in 5.7 seconds while the second spot is taken by the BMW X6 which takes 6 seconds to hit the 60 mph mark.

 Ride and Handling

 The ride and handling are the perhaps the best parts of the Acura MDX SUV.
-The drive is amazingly sporty for a vehicle its size.
-The clever torque vectoring system, especially in the AWD trims, does an amazing job by diverting up to 70 percent of the power to rear wheels.
-The direction shifts are snappy and the overall feel to the steering feels delightfully natural and will go on to please the enthusiast in everyone
+The drive is amazingly sporty for a vehicle of its size.
+The clever torque vectoring system, especially in the AWD trims does an amazing job by diverting up to 70 percent of the power to rear wheels.
+The direction shifts are snappy and the overall feel to the steering feels delightfully natural and will go on to please the enthusiast in everyone.

-Buyers in today's market are more concerned about the fuel economy than ever owing to the rising fuel costs.
-The Acura MDX is not a particularly frugal SUV but it manages a fair fuel economy of 22 MPG combined.
+Buyers in today's market are more concerned about the fuel economy than ever, owing to the rising fuel costs.
+The Acura MDX is not a particularly frugal SUV but it manages to offer a decent fuel economy of 22 MPG combined.

 2017 Acura MDX Interior